otavioguido/spring-security/README.md

 ## Section 3

-The course shows how to store credentials in memory which I didn't implement because it is deprecated due ot it isn't secure
+The course shows how to store credentials in memory which I didn't implement because it is deprecated due to it isn't secure